sapsari/website-devblog-route2roslyn/src/pages/symbols-for-dummies.md

 interface MyInterface{}

 // Module
-// Not available in C#, spesific to Visual Basic
+// Not available in C#, specific to Visual Basic

 // int* → Pointer
 int* myPointer;